 For SAMHSA, DSG conducted the scientific reviews for the evidence assessment for the National Registry of Evidence-based Programs and Practices (NREPP), an evidence-based repository and searchable online database of more than 300 mental health and substance abuse interventions.
 DSG also managed the expansion and operation of the NREPP Learning Center and the NREPP website.

 For SAMHSA, DSG operates the DATA Waiver Processing and Support contract.

-For the National Institutes of Drug Abuse (NIDA), under subcontract to Western Michigan University, DSG is co-leading a 3-year study to examine the utilization and impact of Evidence-Based Program Registers (EBPRs) by the public and by the single state and provider sector (nonprofit, for profit, and government operated) across 50 U.S. states, Washington, D.C., and Puerto Rico.
+For the National Institutes on Drug Abuse (NIDA), under subcontract to Western Michigan University, DSG is co-leading a 3-year study to examine the utilization and impact of Evidence-Based Program Registries (EBPRs) by the public and by the single state and provider sector (nonprofit, for profit, and government operated) across 50 states, Washington, D.C., and Puerto Rico.